denet, A lightweight command-line tool for process monitoring in benchmarking and beyond: Introduction

 \section{Introduction}

-Granular resource profiling data (CPU and memory usage, disk and network I/O) drives bioinformatics tool performance optimization at multiple levels: guiding code improvements during tool development, informing the tuning of execution parameters, and shaping the design of the overall workflow.

-Standard command-line tools are poorly suited for this task in automated settings: \emph{system-level profilers} (top, htop) lack process-specificity, making it difficult to isolate the resource footprint of a single job, while \emph{process-summary utilities} (time) report only cumulative totals upon completion, missing the real-time dynamics that often indicate bottlenecks.
-Furthermore, the unstructured, text-based output of these tools is often designed for interactive use, not automated parsing.
-This characteristic hinders their integration into workflow management systems and complicates systematic, reproducible performance profiling.
+Resource usage (CPU, memory, disk and network I/O) shapes bioinformatics tool development, parameter tuning, and workflow design.
+Standard command-line tools show limitations.
+System-level profilers (\texttt{top}, \texttt{htop}) lack process specificity and cannot isolate the resource footprint of a single job.
+Process-summary utilities (\texttt{time}) report cumulative totals only at completion, missing the dynamics that often indicate bottlenecks.
+Their text output is built for interactive use, so it difficults integration into workflow managers.

-Major workflow systems, such as make, snakemake or nextflow, provide either none or coarse-grained and non-customizable resource profiling.
-In this context, we describe a new monitoring toolkit, \texttt{denet} (Turkish: `inspection' or `check'), that could be either used interactively in the command line to run specific commands, or embedded into scripts and/or workflow managers.
+Workflow managers such as \texttt{make}, \texttt{snakemake}, and \texttt{nextflow} are often coupled to coarse, non-customizable resource profilers.
+We describe \texttt{denet} (Turkish: `inspection' or `check'), a new process monitoring toolkit with a Unix-style CLI and a Python API. \texttt{denet} adds adaptive sampling, recursive process-tree monitoring, and experimental eBPF-based off-CPU analysis, with easy integration to Snakemake and other workflow tools.